ROCm/rocm-install-on-linux/docs/tutorial/quick-start.rst

                 {% endfor %}

-If you encounter install issues, you can refer to the :doc:`troubleshooting <install-faq>` page.
+If you encounter install issues, you can refer to the :doc:`troubleshooting <../how-to/native-install/install-faq>` page.